Healing with Hakomi Therapy: Connecting to Your Body's Innate Wisdom

 Hakomi Therapy is a gentle yet powerful form of experiential psychotherapy that combines mindfulness and somatic techniques to heal attachment wounds and developmental trauma.

-It offers a gentle approach leading to deep, often rapid results by honouring the natural healing processes of the mind and body.
+It offers a gentle approach leading to lasting and profound results by honouring the natural healing processes of the mind and body.

 Mindfulness: Real change comes from awareness, not effort.
 Through a state of relaxed, non-judgmental awareness, we can access and gently explore the root causes of your habitual feelings and behaviours.